 I had previous plans to create a new offering – a series of workshops on how to build a creative business, but now I brought these workshops into the community instead.
 We call them Growth Lectures, we do them monthly, and they address all the things we need to learn to grow our work and our reach in the world.

 We’re moving the course content from the separate website into the community, so that everything is found in the same place.
-In 2021, we’ll keep adding new features – such as feedback sessions, where participants can hand in their projects and get my input and suggestions, and yearly – or even bi-yearly – virtual retreats, where we gather to learn more and get some serious work done together.
+In 2021, we’ll keep tweaking, improving and adding new features such as a yearly virtual retreat, where we’ll gather to learn more and get some serious work done together.

 When you join, you get access to all of this, for as long as you want and need it.